qutip/qutip/doc/installation.rst

 +----------------+--------------+-----------------------------------------------------+

 |
-On all platforms (Linux, Mac, Windows), QuTiP works "out-of-the-box" using the `Anaconda CE <https://store.continuum.io/cshop/anaconda>`_.
+On all platforms (Linux, Mac, Windows), QuTiP works well with `Anaconda CE <https://store.continuum.io/cshop/anaconda>`_.
 This distribution is created by the developers of Numpy, and is free for both commercial and noncommercial use.

 As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a substantial performance benefit when compared with the Python-based solver.
 In order to install this package you must have a Fortran compiler (for example gfortran) and BLAS development libraries.
 At present, these packages are only tested on the Linux and OS X platforms.